 Only move on to stage 3 (soft diet) when you feel comfortable eating and drinking pureed foods and liquids.
-These pureed foods should not cause and vomiting or indigestion.
+These pureed foods should not cause vomiting or indigestion.

-Soft Texture (Stage 3) (Approximately 4 weeks after surgery)
+Soft Texture (Stage 3) - Approximately 4 weeks after surgery

 After approximately 2 weeks of the blended diet, continue to choose the foods from Stage 2 but slowly introduce new foods and replace them with more texture and variety.
-Portion sizes at this stage are starting to gradually increase.
+Portion sizes at this stage will be starting to gradually increase.

 Remember to chew food well and stop as soon as you feel full.

-Crispy foods are foods that fall to bits in water.
-These foods include Melba toast, crisp breads and bread sticks, foods that melt easily on the tongue.
-Try adding these initially to assess tolerance.
+Crispy foods have a dry, brittle texture and are easily broken down in the mouth.
+These foods include Melba toast, crisp breads and bread sticks - foods that melt easily on the tongue.
+Try adding these gradually to assess tolerance.
 They are different from crunchy foods such as raw vegetables and salad.
 Crunchy foods are likely to cause problems if eaten at this stage.

 If you are able to manage a tea plate sized portion, have 3 meals a day and no snacks in between.

 Foods to try and introduce are:

-- Casserole / stew / hot pot / slow cooked meat / fish served with mashed potato / couscous / vegetables - Canned meat in sauce / gravy such as minced beef / lamb, chicken, ham, stewed steak with soft vegetables - Cod / haddock in white sauce / parsley sauce (mashed) with boiled / mashed potatoes and soft / mashed vegetables - Tuna / salmon canned in brine mashed with low-fat mayonnaise, low-fat salad cream or fat-free dressings, and soft / mashed vegetables - Soft, plain omelette - Soft-boiled / poached egg - Well-mashed, mushy beans, lentils and peas, baked beans - Canned vegetables or softly cooked vegetables such as carrots, cauliflower or broccoli - Canned meals such as ravioli, macaroni cheese, beans, spaghetti - 1-2 bread sticks; 1-2 slices of Melba toast; slices of crackers or crisp bread; 1⁄2 slice of wholemeal toast (without crust) with low-fat spread / light cream cheese / pate / paste - Jacket potato with no skin or mashed potato with fillings such as mashed egg, tuna or salmon with low-fat mayonnaise or salad cream; low-fat cheese spread; cottage cheese (plain); baked beans; low-fat meat or fish paste - Macaroni / cauliflower cheese (mashed) with soft / mashed vegetables / potato - Fish / shepherds / cottage pie with soft / mashed vegetables - Soft fruit such as ripe melon, ripe mango, banana, raspberries, strawberries, kiwi and blackcurrants
+- Casserole / stew / hot pot / slow cooked meat / fish served with mashed potato/couscous/vegetables - Canned meat in sauce / gravy such as minced beef / lamb, chicken, ham, stewed steak with soft vegetables - Cod / haddock in white sauce / parsley sauce (mashed) with boiled / mashed potatoes and soft / mashed vegetables - Tuna / salmon canned in spring water mashed with low-fat mayonnaise, low-fat salad cream or fat-free dressings, and soft / mashed vegetables - Soft, plain omelette - Soft-boiled / poached egg - Well-mashed, mushy beans, lentils and peas, baked beans - Canned vegetables or softly cooked vegetables such as carrots, cauliflower or broccoli - Canned meals such as ravioli, macaroni cheese, beans, spaghetti - 1-2 bread sticks/ 1-2 slices of Melba toast/ slices of crackers or crisp bread/ 1⁄2 slice of wholemeal toast (without crust) with low-fat spread / light cream cheese / pate / paste - Jacket potato with no skin or mashed potato with fillings such as mashed egg, tuna or salmon with reduced fat mayo/ salad cream; low-fat cheese spread; cottage cheese (plain); baked beans; low-fat meat or fish paste - Macaroni / cauliflower cheese (mashed) with soft / mashed vegetables / potato - Fish / shepherds / cottage pie with soft / mashed vegetables - Soft fruit such as ripe melon, ripe mango, banana, raspberries, strawberries, kiwi and blackcurrants